liuyichen66/flux-cipher-guard/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License
+## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support
+## 🆘 Support

-For support and questions, please open an issue on GitHub or contact the development team.
+For support and questions:
+- Open an issue on GitHub
+- Contact the development team
+- Check the documentation

 ---

-**Built with ❤️ for the decentralized future**
+**🔮 Built for the privacy-first decentralized future**